-For contributions to the statistics performed in this study, the authors would like to express their appreciation to Tom Wilsgaard for valuable help.
-The authors are also grateful to Eva Jacobsen, Torgrim Vorren, and Radoslav Bajic, who performed many of the endovascular procedures in the study period.
+For contributions to the statistics performed in this study, we would like to express our appreciation to Tom Wilsgaard for valuable help.
+We are also grateful to Eva Jacobsen, Torgrim Vorren and Radoslav Bajic, who have performed many of the endovascular procedures in the study period.